 Join us for a pizza lunch & workshop with students from the Quaker Fellows Program.

 Convocation, Goddard Auditorium, Carpenter Hall

-Enjoy a five course meal progressively hosted by the four religious life houses and dessert at Bethany Seminary.
+Enjoy a four-course meal progressively hosted by the four religious life houses.

 For more information, contact the Office of Religious Life at ext.
 1386.